-II.A.4.a).(2)

-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)

-Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
-Each community has health needs that vary based upon location and demographics.
-Programs must understand the social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and health disparities.

-II.A.4.a).(3) administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; (Core)

-Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
+II.A.4.a).(2) design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core) education is to improve the vary based upon location determinants of health of he mission of institutions participating in graduate medical he health of the public.
+Each community has health needs that and demographics.
+Programs must understand the social the populations they serve and incorporate them in the design e program curriculum, with the ultimate goal of addressing isparities.
+II.A.4.a).(3) administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; ^(Core) in the accomplishment of In a complex organization others, yet remains accou The program director may establish a leadership team to assist program goals.
 Fellowship programs can be highly complex.

-In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
-The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; (Core) II.A.4.a).(7) have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)
+In the leader typically has the ability to delegate authority to untable.
+The leadership team may include physician and non- varying levels of education, training, and experience.
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the fellowship program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the fellowship program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove fellows from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)